 Pasta Salad with Italian Sausage

 This Pasta Salad with Italian Sausage also has zucchini, roasted red pepper, and olives, and this is a big favorite in my family!
-Make No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives if you want a low-carb version.
+Check below if you’d like lower-carb options for pasta salads like this one.

 Have you ever made a mistake that turned out to have such a happy result that you didn’t mind it at all?
 That’s how I felt last Saturday after I started to make this Pasta Salad with Italian Sausage to take to a family party in honor of my niece Sophie’s baptism.
 I had just started cooking the zucchini and had the sausage browning, when I realized I needed to call to get directions to the celebration.
 Then my niece’s husband gently told me that the baptism was *next* Saturday.

 Okay, so I felt a bit foolish, but since this recipe had been in need of new photos for the longest time I now had a free day and plenty of time to take photos.
 And I was able to give most of the salad to my sister Pam, who wasn’t feeling great that day, so she didn’t have to make dinner for her family!
-This pasta salad with Italian sausage, zucchini, roasted red peppers, and olives is one that has been a favorite in my family for years but if you want a low-carb version check out No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives!
-And whichever version you choose, hope you enjoy!
+This pasta salad with Italian sausage, zucchini, roasted red peppers, and olives is one that has been a favorite in my family for years; hope you enjoy!

 What ingredients do you need for this recipe?

 - turkey Italian Sausage, or use pork sausage if you prefer

 - Dreamfield’s Penne (affiliate link) or other penne pasta of your choice